Using an MDM to manage software and app updates saves you time while giving IT teams enterprise-level control. In this article, we'll cover how to:

 Highest versioned update only: Users can install only the latest available version.

-Managed OS Updates for macOS
+Managed OS updates for macOS

-This section of the profile provides remote update control and requires macOS 12 or later.
+This section of the Profile provides remote update control and requires macOS 12 or later.

 Update modes